 1st, 2nd, and 3rd individual female

 Women’s team (fastest three)

 Runners awarded an individual prize for finishing in any of the overall top 3 places will be ignored when awarding the prizes for age categories.
-Please note that for 2019 the women’s age categories have been made the same as those for the men.
+Please note that, from 2019, the women’s age categories have been made the same as those for the men.

-New for 2019 the results will be chip timed.
-The results will be published on the club’s website as soon as possible after the race, and will also be uploaded to Power of 10.
-The race will be held under UKA rules.
-(UKA licence number 2019-36593.)
+The race will be held under UKA rules and will be chip timed.
+The results will be published on this website as soon as possible after the race, and will also be uploaded to Power of 10.

 For further information, please send an e-mail to firstname.lastname@example.org.

 The 2019 BH5K

 The 2019 race took place on Monday 26th August.
 For the first time, the race was chip-timed and age categories for male and female runners were equalised.